Sloana/multinational-retail-data-centralisation/README.md

-#Creating Database Schema
+# Creating Database Schema
 After different resources have collected data, they are now located in the PGadmin database.
 Tables have been updated and changed, to be fitted for further analyses.
 Most of the tables have changed the datatype of most of the columns, also some cleaning has been done.
-Also, Primary keys and Foreign keys have been added to corresponding tables, in order that to make them fit for queries in different tables.
+Also, Primary keys and Foreign keys have been added to corresponding tables, so that to make them fit for queries in different tables.
+# Quering the data
+To answer some business questions, there needed to query of the data using different operations and aggregation. some of the business questions are:
+1. What percentage of sales comes through each type of store?
+2. How quickly the company is making sales? that is been addressed in the file Quering_data.sql